gfleetwood/pydata/README.md

 Adding additional libraries is simple.
 Open `pydata/load_libs.py` and add your library to the requirements lists in the form `[<name_to_reference>, <name_of_package>]`.
 (For example, pandas in in the requirements as `['pd', 'pandas']`.)

-## Installation

-Installation of this package is only through this repo for now.
-Clone it and run `python setup.py install` to install the package on your system.